Hair loss affects less than 1% of Lexapro users and is considered a rare side effect

 The timing of Lexapro-related hair changes follows a predictable pattern in most cases.
 Hair loss usually becomes noticeable 2-4 months after starting treatment, which aligns with the natural hair growth cycle.
 This delay occurs because hair follicles that are affected continue growing for several weeks before the disrupted hairs begin to shed.

 Higher doses of Lexapro, particularly the maximum dose of 20mg daily, show increased risk compared to the standard starting dose of 10mg daily.
-However, even at lower doses, some individuals may experience hair thinning, especially if they have additional risk factors.
+However, even at lower doses, rare individuals may experience hair thinning, especially if they have additional risk factors.

 People with pre-existing hair thinning conditions, family history of alopecia, or other factors contributing to hair loss face elevated risk when starting Lexapro.
 Concurrent use of other medications, particularly those that also affect hair growth, can amplify these effects.
 Nutritional deficiencies, hormonal imbalances, or underlying health conditions may also increase susceptibility to medication-induced hair thinning.